AlexZzz/easydiskbench/README.md

 # EasyDiskBench
 ...is a flexible IO tester runner.

-This repo contains a small set of tests and a few scripts to run the benchmarks and plot results.
+This repo contains a small set of tests and a few scripts to run the benchmarks and plotting results.

 ### What for?
 It was basically written to benchmark virtual machine's network disks.